Exodus-Privacy/exodus/README.md

 Check the [FAQ](doc/faq.md) if you encounter any problem or need an extended documentation about εxodus.

+## Contributing

+If you want to contribute to this project, you can refer to [this documentation](CONTRIBUTING.md).

 ## API documentation

 You can find the εxodus API documentation [here](doc/api.md).